 Great drama is about struggle … But too often, disabled characters’ struggles become automatically noble and/or inspiring in such stories.
 This leads to stories like this being dubbed ‘Inspiration Porn’.

 In addition, this resolution makes a great point about ‘co-opting’ – ie. EXPLOITING – others’ experiences in your writing, especially cutting out those with that experience from the process.

 - I will not co-opt the disability experience for the consumption of others.

-- I will not assume understanding of disabled experience.
-I will check my privilege and ask questions.
+- I won’t assume understanding of disabled experience.
+I’ll check my privilege and ask questions.

 - When in doubt about language, I will ask and respect the way disabled people self-identify and use resources such as the style guide from the National Center on Disability and Journalism for general guidelines.

 - I will ask my publication to hire and pay disabled writers, editors, collaborators, consultants.

 So, let’s think of our own pledge.
 Consider the below every time you come up with a character who is no ‘the usual’.
 Since cardboard cut-outs and stereotypes are NOT good writing, it should not be too difficult.
 Here you go …